GlacioHack/xdem/doc/source/sliderule.md

 region = sliderule.toregion(bounds)["poly"]
 ```

-We can then initialize the SlideRule client, and fetch the ICESat-2 ATL06 reference data using {func}`icesat2.atl06sp`.
+We can then initialize the SlideRule client, and fetch the ICESat-2 ATL06 reference data in the region of interest
+using {func}`icesat2.atl06sp`.

 ```{code-cell} ipython3
 # Initialize SlideRule client